Code-Institute-Submissions/Gin/README.md

 ### User stories
 First time visitor goals:
-*I love tasting new gins and am looking for some new ones to try.
+* I love tasting new gins and am looking for some new ones to try.
 I want to find out about this subscription to see how it works.
-*I enjoy having drinks at home and want to order a gin to my home.
+* I enjoy having drinks at home and want to order a gin to my home.
 I want to sign up for deliveries.

 Returning visitor goals:
-*I want to find out more about the subscription and contact someone from the company.
+* I want to find out more about the subscription and contact someone from the company.
-*I have decided to sign up and want to join easily and quickly.
+* I have decided to sign up and want to join easily and quickly.
 ### Design
 From researching other alcohol delivery services as well as SME digital delivery services, I found the main UX conventions were to have a large sign up section at the top of the page with bold imagery or graphic that conveys the business or brand offering.
 This was typically central to the landing page with information either scrollable or found using navigation to separate pages.
 The idea being it’s the first thing the user sees, so they can assume the brand’s USP and offering from the outset.
 As I was taking inspiration from digital SME businesses, I found they often had scrollable pages as like this website they often had one or few use cases, Sign Up and or Contact us.
 The sections then follow in order of what users look for; information about how it works, what’s included reviews and a contact us form.
 I have included an additional Sign-Up link at the bottom for good UX so the user doesn’t have to scroll back to the top.
 ### Colours
-I used Google’s Material Design guidelines, Adobe Color Wheel too test colour palettes.
+Taken a sample hex value from the grapefuit in the gin image, I used Google’s Material Design guidelines, Adobe Color Wheel too test colour palettes and decided on the below for it's complimenting colours but also suitable accessibility.
 Links found here:
 [Google Material Design](https://material.io/design/color/the-color-system.html#color-usage-and-palettes)
  and [Adobe Color Wheel](https://color.adobe.com/create/color-wheel).

 ![alt Colour Shades](assets/images/readme/colourswatch.PNG)
 ### Typography
-I have used Google Font’s ‘Raleway’ as it is contemporary and stylish.
-Its lightweight, thin characters compliment the website aesthetic and work for titles as well as text.
+I have used Google Font’s ‘Raleway’ as it is contemporary and stylish, like the brand.
+Its lightweight and thin characters compliment the website and brand aesthetic and work for titles as well as text.
 ### Images
+I wanted the imagery to be consistent throughout and have used photography that shows a drink of gin being prepared at home, cutting up fruits, ice and herbs in a home kitchen.
+They have similar colour schemes and have classy and stylish affiliations as to suit the vibe that the company wants to suggest.
 Images have been taken from the stock image website [Unsplash](https://unsplash.com/).
 All images have alt text.
 ### Wireframes
-The initial design was created in Figma, with small iterations as it was built and tested as seen in the wirreframed in sketleton and structure planes sections.
+The initial design was created in Figma, with small iterations as it was built and tested as seen in the wireframed in sketleton and structure planes sections.
 ### Features
 The website is simple with all the essential information and sections displayed responsively from mobiles to larger screens.
 The navigation bar and footer link to the different sections or the user can instinctively scroll as per UX conventions.
 The site includes two large sign-up forms to entice and prompt users to subscribe.
 ### Features to implement